Northern Wei (386–534 AD)

 During a time when the Chinese endured significant oppression, the legend of Mulan experienced a surge in popularity, as the people longed for such a hero.

-This famous historical fiction novel contains a subplot in which Mulan makes an unlikely friend when she is captured by a benevolent princess.
+Romance of Sui and Tang is a famous historical fiction novel, and is best known for a subplot in which Mulan makes an unlikely friend when she is captured by a benevolent princess.

-This novel tells the story of how Mulan's grandfather passed down the wisdom Mulan needed to become skilled in martial arts.
+Biography of Extraordinary Mulan is a Qing dynasty novel that tells the story of how Mulan’s grandfather passed down the wisdom Mulan needed to become skilled in martial arts.

-This novel, which unites many of the previous renditions of Mulan’s story into a single volume, emphasizes that Mulan’s brilliance and courage stemmed from her virtue.
+Fierce and Filial is a novel that unites many of the previous renditions of Mulan’s story into a single volume, emphasizing that Mulan’s brilliance and courage stemmed from her virtue.

 Post-Imperial China (1912–Present)